IIITLucknowSWEngg/CSAICSABTeam009/srs.md

 ### 5.1 High-Level Architecture

-The Spotify Clone will consist of the following components:
+The Spotify competitor will consist of the following components:

 -   **Frontend**: A responsive web application developed using React, and a mobile app developed using React Native.
 -   **Backend**: A RESTful API using Node.js and Express, responsible for handling business logic and database interactions.